charlesbrandt/public/design/inkscape/inkscape.md

 Exit inkscape so defaults take effect.

 ## Default application for SVG in file system browser

 Set inkscape to be the default opener for svg files Filemanager -> browse to svg -> right click -> open with -> choose another application -> inkscape -> make default

 ## Default template

 Decide on a default template when Inkscape opens...

-It's also possible to make a link to the template:
+Make a link to the template:

     cd ~/.config/inkscape/templates/
     rm default.svg
     ln -s ~/templates/template.svg default.svg

-Or you can manually copy in a static version.
+Alternatively, manually copy in a static version.
 There may be newer versions available, so be sure to update frequently.

     cp ~/templates/template.svg ~/.config/inkscape/templates/default.svg

-Just start with a blank document, change the canvas size to whatever you want, and then save the document as templates/default.svg in your Inkscape config directory (~/.config/inkscape on Linux).
+No template available?
+Start with a blank document, change the canvas size to whatever you want, and then save the document as templates/default.svg in your Inkscape config directory (~/.config/inkscape on Linux).
 Then restart Inkscape, and it should open with whatever document you just saved as the default template.

 via:
 https://graphicdesign.stackexchange.com/questions/5830/inkscape-changing-default-canvas-size

 https://duckduckgo.com/?q=inkscape+default+template&t=canonical&ia=qa

 ## Default fonts